foomo/contentful-jentry/README.md

 ## How to use

 1. Clone the repository
+1. In a terminal, cd to the repo and `npm run build`.
+This will create a `build` directory
 1. Log in to Contentful, navigate to the Apps menu and choose Manage Apps and then Manage Private Apps
 1. Click on Create App and when prompted give the app the name "JEntry"
 1. In the App definition form:
   * Select "Hosted by Contentful" under "Frontend"
-  * Drag the "build" folder from your local repo to the drop area
+  * Drag the "build" directory from your local repo to the drop area
   * Select "Entry editor" in the "Locations" section
   * Save the app
 1. Navigate to the space you want to install the app to and choose Manage Apps from the Apps menu